UX Writer vs Copywriter: What’s the ACTUAL Difference?

 Copywriters tell stories, while UX writers share conversations.

 A UX writer’s focus is on providing a solution to a problem, and not telling stories.
-The moment a UX writer starts writing stories in the copy instead of providing solutions to a customer’s problem, it lessens the user’s trust in the brand.
+The moment a UX writer starts writing novels in the copy rather than solving a customer’s problem, it erodes the user’s trust in the brand.

-Story writing is mainly a copywriter’s skill, who tries to impress the readers with the stories they tell.
+Storytelling is mainly a copywriter’s skill, who tries to impress readers with the stories they tell.

-There’s no hard and fast rule regarding telling the stories in a copy, but if you are talented enough to embed stories while providing a solution to the problem, it is no less than a blessing.
-And in such cases, it is also not prohibited.
+There’s no hard-and-fast rule about telling stories in copy, but if you are talented enough to embed stories that provide a solution to the problem, it is no less than a blessing.
+And in such cases, it is not prohibited either.

 A UX writer can share conversations to help the reader in all possible ways.
-While many copywriters take advantage of stories to impress the reader.
+Many copywriters take advantage of stories to impress the reader.

 Copywriter vs. UX Writer: Primary Difference